bkielbasa/developer20/content/post/extracting-the-business-logic-project/index.md

 }
 ```

-The `ProjectService` doesn't contain the new functionality so let's add it now.
+The `ProjectService` doesn’t contain the new functionality.
+We should add it now.

 ```go
 type ProjectService struct {